surviveplus/TeamReportPlus/HowToUse/HowToUse.md

 ## Instllation
 - Search and install in **Extensions and Update** of Visual Studio.
-- Download from [Marketplace](https://marketplace.visualstudio.com/items?itemName=SHIN-ICHIKOGA.TeamReportPlus) and double click TeamReportPlus.vsix file.
+- Otherwise download from [Marketplace](https://marketplace.visualstudio.com/items?itemName=SHIN-ICHIKOGA.TeamReportPlus) and double click TeamReportPlus.vsix file.

 ## Features
 ### Download Test Results and Attachments